-http://instanceName.salesforce.com/soap/ajax/36.0/debugshell.html.Enter the instanceName, such as na1, for your organization.
+http://instanceName.salesforce.com/soap/ajax/37.0/debugshell.html.Enterthe instanceName for your organization.
 You can see the instanceName in the URL field of your browser after logging in to Salesforce.

 c.
 In the AJAX Toolkit Shell page, type: